on this page

 Additional Child Care Subsidy Temporary Financial Hardship gives extra help with the cost of approved child care.
 It's short-term help if you’re in financial hardship due to events outside your control.
 This includes when a major disaster event has adversely affected your family.

-Crisis Payment is a one off payment if you’re in severe financial hardship and extreme circumstances.
+Crisis Payment is a one off payment if you’ve experienced an extreme circumstance and are in severe financial hardship.

 Carer Adjustment Payment is a one off payment if your child under 7 gets a severe illness or major disability.
 The illness or disability must be because of a catastrophic event.

 Home Equity Access Scheme is a fortnightly loan payment using equity in real estate assets you own in Australia.

 You can get an early release of your super to help with unpaid expenses.
 You can apply based on compassionate grounds from the Australian Taxation Office.
 If you're in severe financial hardship apply to your super fund.

 If you already get an income support payment, you may be able to get an advance lump sum payment.

 Special Benefit may be able to help support you or your dependents.
 This is only if you can’t get any other income support payment or benefit.